The 7 Best Canon Digital Rebel XTi Lenses

-Here are the best lenses for the Canon EOS Digital Rebel XTi, known as the 400D in Europe and KISS Digital X in Asia.
-A wide variety of focal lengths for several types of photography are mentioned.
-Additionally, each section will have additional alternatives for lower or higher price ranges.
+Here are the 8 best lenses for the Canon EOS Rebel XTi.
+A variety of focal lengths for different kinds of photography are mentioned.
+In addition to the recommended lenses, each choice will have more alternatives for lower or higher prices.

-There are more than enough options available that every photographer will be able to discover something they'd want in their camera bag.
-Keep in mind that the suggested lenses are also good choices for other Canon EOS cameras.
+There are enough options available that virtually every photographer should be able to find something they’d want in their camera bag.

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM